kmiller720/yajb/chapters/Chapter_2.md

 > Coder Break:
 >
 Primitives are `immutable` data: they can never be mutated.
-This idea of `immutability` will become a cornerstone as we reach into functional programming ideas but for now we can just think of a primitive as a value that can never be different than what it is.
+This idea of `immutability` will become a cornerstone as we reach functional programming ideas but for now we can just think of a primitive as a value that can never be different than what it is.
 This is not to be confused to a box always being a value.
 We are saying that `2` will always and forever be `2`
+>
+We can also think of primitives as values that the computer understands while objects are user-created values that boil down into primitives.

 _**Boolean**_